Dodge Dakota: First generation (1987–1996)

 Fuel injection was added to the 3.9 L V6 for 1988, but the rated output remained the same.
 Power windows and locks were now optional.

 For 1989, the Dakota convertible was introduced.
 It featured a fixed roll bar and a simple manual top.
 The idea came from Jerry York and they were manufactured by ASC (American Sunroof Company).
 About 2,482 were sold during the first year.

 Another addition that year was Carroll Shelby's V8-powered Shelby Dakota, his first rear-wheel drive vehicle in two decades.

 An extended Club Cab model was added for 1990, still with two doors.
 This model offered six-passenger seating, though the rear seat was best suited for cargo, children, and shorter adults.

 The 1991 model year featured a new grille and hood for better access with optional 170 hp 5.2 L V8, which was included with the previous Shelby Dakota V8 option.
-By the end of 1991, the standard square sealed-beam glass headlamps were phased out for the aerodynamic-style molded plastic headlamps attached to the grill components.
+By the end of 1991, the standard square sealed-beam glass headlamps were phased out for the aerodynamic-style molded plastic headlamps attached to the grille components.
 It was equipped with halogen lights, making 1991 the only model year for a unique front-end for the Dakota.
 Also debuting on 1991 models were six-bolt road wheels (replacing the earlier five-bolt versions).

 This was the last year for the Dakota convertible.
 To fulfill the Dodge division's commitment to the American Sunroof Company, production of the convertible version was extended into the 1991 model year.
 A total of eight were built.
 Unlike the previous years, colors and options varied more than before.
 This version was not advertised and did not appear in sales literature.